jackstuart92/.dotfiles/README.md

     ```

 3.  **Set up your local configurations:**
     Run the interactive configuration script.
+This will guide you through setting up:
+    *   Your Git username and email.
+    *   An SSH key for either GitHub.com or a GitHub Enterprise server.
+    *   Instructions for authorizing your SSH key with SSO-enabled organizations.
-This will guide you through setting up Git, private registries for NPM, Pip, Docker, and Go.
+    *   Private registries for NPM, Pip, Docker, and Go.

     ```bash
     ./configure.sh
     ```